-Nebraska’s tax burden – especially local property taxes and state income taxes – hurts the families, small businesses and retirees which Nebraska needs to attract and retain to grow our economy and maintain our quality of life.
+Nebraska’s tax burden — especially local property taxes and state income taxes – hurts the families, small businesses, and retirees that Nebraska needs to attract and retain to grow our economy and maintain our quality of life.

 Senator Clements co-sponsored legislation to exempt 100% of military retirement income from state income taxes, resulting in nearly $70 million of relief over 4 years.
-He voted to cut state income taxes on Social Security by 50% by the year 2025 providing over $217 million in relief over 5 years and introduced LR415 to highlight the need to change or eliminate the 18% inheritance or “death” tax.
+He voted to cut state income taxes on Social Security by 50% by the year 2025 providing over $217 million in relief over 5 years, and sponsored LB310, which reduces the inheritance tax rate and increases exemptions starting in 2023.

 On the Appropriations Committee, Senator Clements has worked to control state spending and replenish Nebraska’s cash reserve while funding the State’s priorities and without raising taxes.

 These priorities include property tax relief, disaster relief, state funding for education, workforce development, public safety, and protecting our most vulnerable with Medicaid, community corrections and juvenile services provider rate increases.

 Senator Clements has been a strong supporter of legislation to grow Nebraska’s economy and promote job creation.
 He helped pass the ImagiNE Act, which replaced the Nebraska Advantage Act with updated tax incentives for businesses that create good-paying jobs and invest in Nebraska.